rafyc/rafyc/README.md

 # **<div align="center">Hi there 👋, welcome to my GitHub Profile</div>**

 ### <div align="center">I'm Raphaël, a software engineer student [@HolbertonSchool](https://github.com/holbertonschool) in Paris, France 🇫🇷</div>
-and i'm looking for an inbternship in Blockchain and smart contract.
+I'm looking for an inbternship in Blockchain and smart contract.
 During my first year at Holberton School, i worked mainly with C, Python, J.S language, and bash scripting.
 Thus i'm comfortable with C and Linux but also in Front developpement as i was Webdesigner / webmaster before.